StaticNoiseLog/spring-cloud/README.md

     runtimeOnly 'org.flywaydb:flyway-core'

-The SQL scripts go in `resources/db.migration`.
+The SQL scripts go in [`resources/db.migration`](src/main/resources/db/migration) by default.
+If you have a good reason to change this, you can do so in `application.properties` with `spring.flyway.locations=classpath:/db/migration`.

 With Spring Boot and the default setup, Hibernate (the default JPA implementation) plays nicely with Flyway:
 The database is created by Flyway, Hibernate does not interfere.